How changes to Inheritance Tax could affect you

 Oct 7, 2015

-Important changes to inheritance tax were made in this year's summer budget with the intention of reducing the amount of tax people have to pay on their family homes.
+Important changes to inheritance tax were made in this year's summer budget with the intention of reducing the number of tax people have to pay on their family homes.

 Since 2009, the threshold for inheritance tax has been set at £325,000 per person.
 Anything over this amount is subject to a 40% tax when you die, including savings and assets such as property.
 If you're married or in a civil partnership then you can add together your allowances for anything you own jointly, meaning that you won't be taxed on your first £650,000 worth of collective savings and assets.